Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Conclusions

 Even in the absence of a detection, this data is useful for a wide variety of cosmological constraints.
 The measured reconstruction monopole is sensitive to bulk radial motion, as expected in e.g. void models.
 The observed reconstruction monopole can thus be seen as a constraint on homogeneity.
 The reconstruction dipole is the volume-average of the locally observed CMB dipole seen throughout the unWISE survey volume, and is sensitive to large bulk-flows and isocurvature modes.
 The observed reconstruction dipole can therefore be seen as a measurement of the difference between the rest frame of large-scale structure and the rest frame of the CMB.
 The cross-correlation between the reconstruction and a galaxy survey can be used to make inferences on large angular scales that are impossibly buried below systematics in the galaxy autopower spectrum.
 This can place constraints on primordial non-Gaussianity and isocurvature.
 We explore the constraints on these scenarios in a companion paper~\cite{cosmopaper}.

 There are several avenues for improving the current analysis.
-Moving from inverse-variance filtering to Wiener filtering the CMB on the cut sky may address the $\mathcal{O}(10\%)$ offset between the predicted and empirical estimator variance.
+Moving from inverse-variance filtering to Wiener filtering the CMB on the cut sky would simplify the analysis and interpretation of reconstructions.
 Another improvement is to utilize better models of the galaxy-optical depth connection (with data-derived constraints on model parameters), and go beyond the linear filtering used to obtain the inferred optical depth map from the galaxy density.
 We have used only the unWISE blue sample, but applying our pipeline to the green and red samples is straightforward.
 One could then perform actual `tomography' by using the different redshift distributions to constrain the dipole field at different redshift.
 Finally, the techniques outlined here can be applied to other existing CMB and galaxy survey datasets.
 The total signal-to-noise with various data combinations, e.g. ACT and DES, is comparable to the current analysis when trade-offs like sky coverage, CMB detector noise, and galaxy density are taken into account.
 However, these data combinations allow a more complete exploration of possible systematic effects.

 Overall, our results strongly support the future program of kSZ velocity reconstruction/kSZ tomography.
 We have demonstrated that it is straightforward to mitigate the effects of systematics and foreground in the quadratic estimator formalism with Planck and unWISE-quality data.
-Looking ahead to data from Simons Observatory and large photometric surveys such as LSST and SPHEREx, we can expect dramatic improvements.
+Looking ahead to data from Simons Observatory and large surveys such as Euclid, LSST and SPHEREx, we can expect dramatic improvements.
 Using spectroscopic surveys such as DESI and in the future MegaMapper, even more dramatic gains in information are possible.
 In preparation for these new datasets, it will be crucial to refine the analysis pipeline presented here using simulations and also to compare and integrate with complementary techniques and other kSZ estimators (see e.g. the overview in Ref.~\cite{Smith2018}).
 We can look forward to a bright future for exploring the most fundamental questions in cosmology using kSZ tomography.